eligosource/eventsourced/es-journal/es-journal-hbase/readme.md

 Status
 ------

-Experimental.
-The HBase journal is fully functional, open issues are mainly related to recovery performance.
+Experimental but fully functional.

 Getting started
 ---------------

 This section shows how to initialize an HBase journal that connects to a local, standalone HBase instance.

 First, download, install and start a standalone HBase instance by following the instructions in the HBase [quick start guide](http://hbase.apache.org/book/quickstart.html).
-Then, under sbt (started from the `eventsourced` project root) run:
+Then start `sbt` from the `eventsourced` project root and enter:

     > project eventsourced-journal-hbase
-    > run-main org.eligosource.eventsourced.journal.hbase.CreateSchema
+    > org.eligosource.eventsourced.journal.hbase.CreateTable localhost

 Add the required depedencies to your project's `build.sbt` file: